 Mailster sends you emails in batches.
-While this is a technically limitation it also prevents sending to many mails at once which cause server timeouts and even get banned from your email delivery provider.
+While this is a technical limitation it also prevents sending too many emails at once which causes server timeouts and even gets banned from your email delivery provider.

-If you determine the number of mails Mailster should send for you in a given period you always have to take into account how many emails your server and you email server can handle.
+If you determine the number of emails Mailster should send for you in a given period you always have to take into account how many emails your server and your email server can handle.
 You also have to know how often a single batch gets sent.

 Automatically adjust the batch size

 If you enable the “automatically calculate this value”-checkbox Mailster tries to get the most out of your email server.

 It uses the cron interval to determine how many emails within this interval are possible and slowly adjusts the setting for that to this value.
 It will also decrease the value if your email provider takes more time to deliver your emails.

 It’s important to know the limits of your provider.
 If they have one please do not use this option!

 - If you enable this option you are no longer able to set the value for the batch size on your own.